-Title IX Coordinator The University of Alabama in Huntsville 358 Shelbie King Hall 301 Sparkman Drive Huntsville, AL 35899
+Title IX Coordinator

+The University of Alabama in Huntsville

+358 Shelbie King Hall

+301 Sparkman Drive

+Huntsville, AL 35899

-Telephone: 256-824-7854 Email: TitlelX@uah.edu Online: uah.edu/title-ix/makeareport
+Telephone: 256-824-7854 Email: TitlelX@uah.edu Online: Make a Report

 Reports can also be made to any Responsible Reporting Official listed in Section I above, who shall forward them to the Title IX Coordinator.
 If the person to whom a Report normally would be made is the Respondent, the Report may be made to another Responsible Reporting Official.